Why Electric Boilers are Great for Flats

 Electric boilers don't produce any waste gases, unlike gas and oil.
 This helps them achieve efficiency ratings of 99-100%.
 Gas and oil boilers reach efficiencies around of around 92%.

 This means that for every £1 spent heating your home with a condensing gas boiler, 8p worth of heat (with a boiler of 92% efficiency) will leave the boiler through the flue.
 So with an electric boiler you'll be getting more out of the money being spent.

 Running a boiler on oil or LPG means having to store the fuel.
 This isn't always possible in a flat as it can take up quite a bit of space.

 Thanks to having very few moving parts, electric boilers make little to no noise so you might not even notice that it's running.

-While the process of generating electricity is considered carbon intensive as it involves burning fossil fuels in most cases.
-Once it arrives at your property however, it’s a highly efficient fuel.
+While generating electricity is considered carbon intensive, as it involves burning fossil fuels.
+Once it arrives at your property however, it's a highly efficient fuel.